ivanvorobei/SPIndicator/README.md

 ### Duration

-For change duration of present time, create indicator view and call `present` method with custom duration:
+To change the presentation duration time, create the indicator view and call the method `present` with a custom duration:

 ```swift
 let indicatorView = SPIndicatorView(title: "Complete", preset: .done)